TranXuanHoang/Electron/05-hot-reload/README.md

 # Overview

-A demo cross-platform desktop application written with Electron.
+A demo cross-platform desktop application written with Electron with the following features:

+* Project can be hot reloaded during the development step
+* Provides an example of downloading file into local machine

 The project source code is set up to use the following npm dependencies

 |Package |Purpose |
 |--------|--------|